bowei20222023/bowei20222023.github.io/_pages/about.md

 ======
 PhD and Visitor Positions are open all year round.\
 China CSC PhD or visitors are welcome.\
-Self-funded students are welcome as well.\
+Self-funded students (including government-funded and industry-funded) are welcome as well.\
 Commonwealth scholarship applications can be supported.

 Please send your CV and your transcripts to my email.
 I will get back to you at my earliest convenience.\